profile

 Why Dear Sam Exists

-Hi Reader, 1.
+Dear Sam Reader, 1.
 A quick word from Zach Lately Proverbs 28:19 has been pressing on me.
 My calendar says I am busy, but if you watched how I actually spend my hours, you would not always see me working the land that is most likely to produce the bread I am praying for.
 This week I want to invite you to take that same hard look at how you are spending your time.
-2. Something worth thinking about “ Whoever works his land will have plenty of bread, but he who follows worthless pursuits will have...
+2. Something worth thinking about “ Whoever works his land will have plenty of bread, but he who follows worthless pursuits will...